NPLinker/nplinker-webapp/README.md

 - `= Polyketide` (exact match)

 Multiple filters can be applied simultaneously across different columns to narrow down results.

+For a full list of supported filter operators, see the [official Plotly documentation](https://dash.plotly.com/datatable/filtering#filtering-operators).

 ## Contributing